 Chinese desserts tend to be one of two extremes: a few pieces of fresh fruit or a decadent concoction that can take hours to prepare.
-While both have their place, sometimes you just crave something in the middle—like a dessert that is easy to make and impresses your family and friends.
-Below are some delicious and easy dessert recipes popular in China.
+While both have their place, sometimes you may crave something in the middle—like a dessert that is both easy to make and impresses your family and friends.
+In that case, try some of these delicious and easy dessert recipes that are popular in China.

 01 of 06